osuosl/timesync-node/docs/source/dev/development.rst

     npm start

-You can now access TimeSync on ``http://localhost:8000``, or the port specified in console output if appropriate.
+TimeSync can now be accessed on ``http://localhost:8000``, or the port specified in console output if appropriate.

 Some other commands have been made available through TimeSync's ``package.json`` for convenience: